 Although I can not guarantee this will not happen again, there is a lot of information about how to deal with this.

 I can however provide information on COVID-19 and the vaccines.
 This shows that the benefits of the vaccine so far are much greater than the risks from not getting the vaccine.

 I hope that you reported previous incidents.
 There are support groups that can help make a complaint.
-You can also do this anonymously if your prefer.
+You can also do this anonymously if you prefer.

 Why did we get a COVID-19 vaccine so quickly, but there is still no vaccine for HIV?

-There are several answers to this question – which is being asked by many people.
+There are several answers to this question – and many people are asking this.

-The practical answer is that the threat from COVID-19 were so serious that existing resources were all focused on COVID-19.
-Plus many more resources became available.
-The urgency of COVID-19 led to a larger budget – and luckily, this has been more effective than anyone first hoped.
+Money and funding played a big part.
+More resources were focused on COVID-19.
+Whether rightly or wrongly, the urgency of COVID-19 led to a much larger budget.
+Luckily, this has been more effective than anyone first hoped.

-There was also a highly concentrated collaboration between researchers, drug companies, health authorities and governments.
-Together of course with many thousands of people who volunteered to be part of the studies around the world.
+There was rapid and close collaboration – between researchers, drug companies, health authorities and governments.
+Together of course with thousands of people who joined studies around the world.

 HIV does have at least 30 approved treatments.
 These mean we can now lead long and healthy lives.

-There are many other infections where we also need new vaccines.
-Hopefully the scientific advances made with COVID-19 will help other vaccines including HIV.
-In fact, Moderna, the company behind one of the mRNA COVID-19 vaccines, plans to use the same advances for HIV.
-See this press release from 11 January 2021.
+The scientific advances made with COVID-19 will help other vaccines though, including HIV.
+For example, Moderna, the company behind one of the mRNA COVID-19 vaccines, plans to use the same advances for HIV.

 As COVID vaccines are now becoming available, should I still join a study?